lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 I'm hoping that by writing everything down like this, and testing it, it should also work for you.

-Once `make` has succeeded without throwing an error, you should do the PHP developers a favor by running their tests.
+Once `make` has succeeded without throwing an error, you should do the PHP developers a favour by running their tests.
 This only takes a few minutes, and it will only ask for your e-mail address to submit them, but please do it as it could improve PHP for everyone who uses it.

 {% highlight sh %}
 make test